nanoporetech/dorado-docs/docs/basecaller/alignment.md

 ### Writing to an output directory

-When reading from an input folder, `dorado aligner` also supports writing aligned files to an output directory, which will preserve the file structure of the inputs:
+When reading from an input folder, Dorado `aligner` also supports writing aligned files to an output directory, which will preserve the file structure of the inputs:

 ```dorado